 There is no right to time off to attend medical or dental appointments and employers’ practices vary.
 Some may ask employees to make up the time or use annual leave.
 Others may grant paid or unpaid leave.

 Proposed parental bereavement leave

-A Parental Bereavement (Leave and Pay) Bill is progressing through Parliament.
-This will give employed parents two weeks’ statutory bereavement leave, paid at the statutory rate if the parent has 26 weeks’ service.
+In June 2018 there was a public consultation on the proposed Parental Bereavement (Leave and Pay) Bill.
+The Bill proposes two weeks’ statutory bereavement leave, paid at the statutory rate for employed parents with 26 weeks’ service.

 Useful contacts and further reading

 BURKE, R.J. and COOPER, C.L.
 (2008) The long work hours culture: causes, consequences and choices.
 Bingley: Emerald Group.

 DEPARTMENT FOR BUSINESS, INNOVATION AND SKILLS (2014) The fourth work-life balance employer survey (2013).
 London: BIS.

 DEVLIN, C. and SHIRVANI, A. (2014) The impact of the Working Time Regulations on the UK labour market: a review of evidence.
 London: Department for Business Innovation and Skills.